kalliste/seL4-c89/C89-PROJECT.md

 register values in named temporaries clears the pedantic errors and lets the strict build progress into `arch/x86/machine/breakpoint.c`.
-Providing a benign typedef when the hardware debug API is disabled keeps that translation unit non-empty, so the pedantic build now advances to `arch/x86/machine/capdl.c`, where the generated wrapper fails for the same reason.
+Providing a benign typedef when the hardware debug API is disabled keeps that translation unit non-empty, so the pedantic build now advances to the next blocker.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86